-GEO 101 INTRODUCTION TO GEOGRAPHY
+GEO\ 101 INTRODUCTION TO GEOGRAPHY

 Introduces basic principles, concepts, and methods of modern geography.
 Focuses on the physical environment and climate and their relationship to human settlement patterns, as well as the interrelationship between place and self.
-Prerequisites: ENG 101 or ENG 101W with a "C-" or better or ENG 101 with concurrency.
+Prerequisites: ENG\ 101 or ENG\ 101W, with a "C" or better, OR ENG\ 101 with concurrency.

-GEO 102 INTRODUCTION TO HUMAN GEOGRAPHY
+GEO\ 102 INTRODUCTION TO HUMAN GEOGRAPHY

 The study of human activity on the Earth's surface.
 Takes an interdisciplinary look at human population growth and decline, culture, politics, agriculture, economics, and settlement patterns as they apply to different geographic areas around the Globe.
 Exposes students to the systematic study of patterns and processes that have shaped human understandings, use, and alterations of the Earth's surface.
 Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
 Students learn about the methods and tools geographers use in their science and practice.
 Students will complete weekly computer-based and handson lab activities.
 Students will become better informed citizens in a globalizing world.
-Prerequisite: Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 101.

-GEO 111 WORLD REGIONAL GEOGRAPHY
+GEO\ 111 WORLD REGIONAL GEOGRAPHY

 Study of geographic relationships among natural and cultural environments of the world's major culture regions with specific reference to the non-western world.
-Prerequisite: ENG 101 or ENG 101W with a grade of "C-" or better or ENG 101 with concurrency.
+Prerequisites: ENG\ 101 or ENG\ 101W, with a "C" or better, OR ENG\ 101 with concurrency.